lostfile/snakebot/README.md

 # snakebot
-a very crudely irc bot made in python
+a very crudely irc bot made in python its probably broken or just dosent work